cyverse-archive/Conrad/README.markdown

 Endpoint: GET /secured/get-app-groups

 The /get-app-groups endpoint is used to obtain a hierarchical list of public app categories.
-The output from this service is very similar to the output from the Discovery Environment's /get-only-analysis-groups/{workspace-id} endpoint.
+The output from this service is very similar to the output from Donkey's /secured/app-groups endpoint.

 Here's an example:

 ```